Sum 41: 2001–2003: All Killer No Filler and Does This Look Infected?

 Sum 41's first full-length album, All Killer No Filler, was released on May 8, 2001.
-The album was very successful; it was certified platinum by the Recording Industry Association of America in August 2001.
+The album was certified platinum by the Recording Industry Association of America in August 2001.
 "Fat Lip", the album's first single, achieved significant chart and commercial success; it topped the US Billboard Modern Rock Tracks chart as well as many other charts around the world.
 The song remains the band's most successful to date.
 After "Fat Lip", two more singles were released from the album: "In Too Deep" and "Motivation".
 "In Too Deep" peaked at number 10 on the Modern Rock Tracks chart, while "Motivation" peaked at number 24 on the same chart.
 The album peaked at number 13 on the Billboard 200 chart and at number nine on the Top Canadian Albums chart.
 The album was a commercial success, and was certified Platinum in the United States, UK, and triple platinum in Canada The album's name was taken from the initial reaction from Joe Mcgrath, an engineer working in the studio.

 The band spent much of 2001 touring; the group played over 300 concerts that year before returning to the studio to record another album.
 The band took part in the 2001 Vans Warped Tour and the Campus Invasion Tour.
 In April 2002, the band went on a month long tour called the Sum Like it Loud Tour.

 On May 3, 2002, Spider-Man was released in theaters which featured an extended version of the song from Sum 41's first album "Half Hour of Power" called "What We're All About", which in the album was combined with another short song called "Dave's Possessed Hair".
 The song was listed on the album as "Dave's Possessed Hair/It's What We're All About".